nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 >
 > **Calling convention:**
 >
-> Generally, you may use CPU registers as you like, but for the sake of interoperability with other software, how registers are used is well defined - this is called the *calling convention*.
+> Generally, you may use CPU registers as you like, but for the sake of interoperability with other software, how registers are used is well defined - this is called the *calling convention* ([RISC-V Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf)).
 >
-> For example, in the table above, `x10` - `x11` registers are used for function arguments and return values, and have aliases `a0` - `a1`.
+> For example, `x10` - `x11` registers are used for function arguments and return values.
+For human readability, they are given aliases like `a0` - `a1` in the ABI.
->
-> See [RISC-V Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) for more details.

 ### Memory access